Baldwin II of Hainaut

 Baldwin II (1056-1098?) was count of Hainaut from 1071 to his death.
 He was an unsuccessful claimant to the County of Flanders.
 He disappeared in Anatolia during the First Crusade.

-Minority
+Early life

 Baldwin was the younger son of Count Baldwin VI of Flanders and Countess Richilde of Hainaut.
 He became count of Hainaut after the death of his older brother, Arnulf III of Flanders, at the battle of Cassel.
 The County of Flanders was then claimed by their victorious uncle Robert the Frisian.
 During Baldwin's minority reign, which lasted until 1083, Richilde constantly fought against Robert to recover Flanders for her son, but she was unsuccessful.
 In order to obtain funds, she enfeoffed the county to the Prince-Bishopric of Liège.
 With the funds obtained in the transaction, around 1072, she assembled a coalition that included the duke of Bouillon, the counts of Namur, Louvain, Montaigu, Chiny, Hautmont (Clermont, according to Reiffenberg) and others, all to no avail: Robert defeated the coalition decisively at Broqueroie.